englercj/lttp-old/README.md

 Below is a list of resources I used for game content.
 This including sprites, sounds, technical data, walkthroughs, mob information, and misc details of the game:

+* [Return of Ganon Font](http://www.zone38.net/font/#ganon) - For dialog and other text
-* [The Spriter's Resource](http://www.spriters-resource.com/snes/zeldalinkpast/index.html) - only used a couple sprites from here, quality isn't very good
+* [The Spriter's Resource](http://www.spriters-resource.com/snes/zeldalinkpast/index.html) - Used a couple sprites from here
 * [LTTP Maps](http://ian-albert.com/games/legend_of_zelda_a_link_to_the_past_maps/) - maps of all the dungeons
 * [SNES Maps](http://vgmaps.com/Atlas/SuperNES/index.htm#LegendOfZeldaALinkToThePast) - maps of all the dungeons
 * [Zelda Wiki](http://www.zeldawiki.org/The_Legend_of_Zelda:_A_Link_to_the_Past) - Great source of information on game content and mechanics
 * [Zelda Elements](http://www.zeldaelements.net/games/c/a_link_to_the_past/) - Another good wiki-like source
-* [nes-snes-sprites.com](http://www.nes-snes-sprites.com/LegendofZeldaTheALinktothePast.html) - used for most character sprites
+* [nes-snes-sprites.com](http://www.nes-snes-sprites.com/LegendofZeldaTheALinktothePast.html) - Used for some character sprites

 ### Roadmap

 Below is the current TODO list for the project:

-* Entity Interaction (lifting, pushing, cutting, opening chests, etc)
-* Item Management
+* Enemies (generic npc loading from tmx)
 * Dialog
 * Cutscenes
 * First Dungeon (palace)